“The will to win is worthless if you do not have the will to prepare” – Thane Yost

-(2) Alert Notification: Utilize proactive keyword monitoring tools that will notify you of any activity or information posted about your organization.
-Google Alerts, a free service provided by Google, will send an email notification when your organization’s name or news about key employees appear on the internet.
+Utilize proactive keyword monitoring tools that will notify you of any activity or information posted about your organization.
+Google Alerts, a free service provided by Google, will send an email notification when your organization’s name or news about key employees appears on the internet.

-(3) Google Local Listings: This service provides a Google dashboard with the exact name, website link, contact details and reviews posted about your business.
+This service provides a Google dashboard with the exact name, website link, contact details, and reviews posted about your business.
 The platform allows for the editing of profiles and feedback ratings for a particular business.
 A local consumer review survey has verified that “84% of people trust online reviews as much as a personal recommendation, and 58% of consumers say that the star rating of a business is most important”.

 Social media has become one of, if not the most effective tool for sharing information, and creating word of mouth buzz.
 Active posting of pictures or links across popular social media communities such as LinkedIn, Facebook, Twitter, and Google+ will help direct traffic to your website.
 According to a survey, “54% of people will visit the website after reading positive reviews and 73% of consumers think that reviews older than 3 months are no longer relevant.
 Social media plays a very crucial role for B2B companies to combat negative reviews.

 Consistently post positive blogs that share how your business is creating value and helping people is a key pillar of a positive digital presence.
 Telling your story not only reinforces a positive digital footprint, but it also can protect against the effects of future negative press or customer reviews.